Redna/aribox/Readme.md

 ## Required sounds
 Before running the box you need to create a `songs` folder and add a **start.wav** and **stop.wav**.

+## Enable the service
+To enable the service definition `aribox.service` run `sudo systemctl enable aribox.service` which will register the service to be run on system boot.

 # How things are wired up
 Here are some inspirational images how inside the Aribox things are wired up.
 Maybe it helps.